I’ve got a question from one of our brothers in the Porn Reboot implementation group for you today. He asked:

 “What do I do when I’m going on long vacations, when I’m traveling, or moving to a place for a long period of time?
 How do I manage my reboot under these circumstances?”

 When answering this question I thought about it from the perspective of men who are either married or in committed relationships.
 These men make up an important segment of the group so I wanted to address this in regards to their situation specifically.
 So if you’re part of that group, this could be helpful for you.
+So how to stop porn addiction in this case?

 Don’t Neglect Your Reboot